tonywu6/mdbookkit/docs/src/permalinks/index.md

 Create permalinks to files in your Git repository using paths.

-Link to source code, examples, configuration files, etc., in your [mdBook] documentation, without having to hardcode URLs or worry about broken links.
+Link to source code, examples, configuration files, etc., in your [mdBook] documentation, without having to hard-code URLs or worry about broken links.
 You simply write ...

 ```md